Zak-OTFS ISAC with Bistatic Sensing via Semi-Blind Atomic Norm Denoising Scheme: Zak-OTFS Signal Model

 \section{Zak-OTFS Signal Model}

 This section establishes the Zak-OTFS signal model.
 We first describe the ISAC scenario considered in this paper and then review the general framework of Zak-OTFS and its OFDM-based implementation.
-Subsequently, we derive the discrete-time matrix I/O relation and validate the applicability of the model-free channel estimation scheme.
+Subsequently, we derive the discrete-time matrix I/O relation and demonstrate that the predictability property remains valid, thereby enabling the model-free channel estimation scheme in \cite{Saif_Predictability}.